NerdWalletOSS/shepherd/README.md

 `should_migrate` and `post_checkout` are optional; `apply` and `pr_message` are required.

 Each of these commands will be executed with the working directory set to the target repository.
-Shepherd exposes some context to each command via specific environment variables:
+Shepherd exposes some context to each command via specific environment variables.
+Some additional enviornment variables are exposed when using the `git` or `github` adapters.

 * `SHEPHERD_REPO_DIR` is the absolute path to the repository being operated on.
 This will be the working directory when commands are executed.
 * `SHEPHERD_DATA_DIR` is the absolute path to a special directory that can be used to persist state between steps.
 This would be useful if, for instance, a `jscodeshift` codemod in your `apply` hook generates a list of files that need human attention and you want to use that list in your `pr_message` hook.